Elements of Design

 Start drawing with large, simple shapes, then break these up into progressively smaller more complex shapes.

 Shape Complexity Preference

 When tested it was found that very young children's preference was for shapes of maximum complexity.
 Adults and older children preferred shapes up to a certain complexity after which preference decreases.
 (1)

 Shape 4 was the level of complexity preferred by adults and older children.
 Young children prefer shape 5 complexity.

 Not many shapes have become as instantly recognisable as the Coca-Cola bottle.
 Based on the curves of the cocoa bean, the Coca-Cola bottle was launched in 1916 and is today one of the most recognised design icons in the world.

-Another instantly recognisable shape is the profile of the Porsche 911.
-From 1963 to the present the iconic shape has remained constant.
+Another instantly recognisable shape is the profile of the Porsche sports car.
+From 1948 to the present the iconic shape has remained constant.
 Despite the huge advances in engineering and technology, Porsche, with it’s profile developed half a century ago, is still at the cutting edge of sports car development.

 “Design must be functional and functionality must be translated into visual aesthetics, without any reliance on gimmicks that have to be explained.”
 FERDINAND A. PORSCHE

 (1) Aronoff, J 1970, Psychology today an introduction, CCRM Books, Del Mar, CA